 Since my vocal coach got a hold of me in the beginning, what was once just a passive and casual outlet that was little more than a mimicry of my favorite bands at the time has become something much more.

-One song in particular has been difficult to write, but was one of the first ones I wrote after probably the most significant event, the one that started the 2011-present time period.
+One song, in particular, has been difficult to write, but it was one of the first ones I wrote after probably the most significant event, the one that started the 2011-present time period.
 I’m not just talking about the song was mechanically hard to write.
 I’m saying it took everything out of me.
 I poured out more pain into that song than I’ve ever poured into any other song.

 It’s called “Closure (If You’re Hearing This).”
-The whole premise of the song is that after a falling-out, it’s really easy to just leave things unsaid in the same place that we leave the people who’ve hurt us… Okay, I should say that the whole emotional premise of it is that.
+The whole premise of the song is that after a falling-out, it’s really easy to just leave things unsaid in the same place that we leave the people who’ve hurt us.
+Well, I should say that the whole emotional premise of it is that.
 But the story is bigger.

-I believe that we will all stand judged before the Lord one day, and that everything that is hidden will be revealed.
+I believe that we will all stand judged before the Lord one day and that everything that is hidden will be revealed.
 So, say that I left things unsaid.
 If I did, eventually, that truth will be revealed, no matter how hard I tried to hide it.
 Things left unsaid will be said.
-That is just when it’s the Lord doing it.
+It will only Lord doing it.

 It starts out very sober.
 Single piano hits that hold for a measure at a slow tempo.
 Lyrics that are very objective, factual, stating the likelihood that she would never hear these words until we were both dead and in God’s hands.
 The “chorus” sees a change in the chord progression, still with the same single hits, same tension, but now posing a question: “Was I wrong to react the way I did?
 Was I capable of more hate for those who hurt me than I’d previously believed?”